Officials: Air is safe near Houston-area petrochemical fire

 Q: What were they testing for?

-A: Center for Toxicology and Environmental Health tested dozens of locations for benzene, Naphtha, toluene and Xylene, as well as volatile organic compounds and microscopic particles.
+A: Center for Toxicology and Environmental Health tested dozens of locations for chemicals that included benzene, naphtha, toluene and xylene, as well as volatile organic compounds and microscopic particles.
 Officials said they made sure that hand-held monitors were at the same level as people breathe.

 Only particles and VOCs were detected, they said, but none at levels of concern.